-The trail reaches the Columns Drive parking area at 1.6 miles, looping southwest and climbing very moderate and gradual elevation.
-A side trail departs trail right at 1.75 miles, offering a connection to the nearby Sope Creek hiking trails and Civil War-era paper mill ruins.
-The trail passes wide, cleared grassland and marsh before crossing a creek via bridge at 2 miles before turning to loop southeast in a return to the Interstate North Parkway trailhead.
+The run reaches the Columns Drive parking area at 1.6 miles, looping southwest and climbing a very gradual hill.
+A side trail departs trail right at 1.75 miles, offering a connection to the nearby hiking and biking trails and Civil War paper mill ruins at Sope Creek, a nearby park.

 The trail continues southbound and crosses through a wide, cleared grassland and marsh.
 The trail crosses a Chattahoochee River tributary creek via a bridge at 2 miles.
 Veering southeast, the run explores a marshy grassland; watch for fish-hunting waterfowl along the sides of the trail, and groups of turtles basking on fallen logs in the marsh’s abundant sunlight.

 Reaching the banks of the Chattahoochee River, the run finishes out the trail’s loop portion and hangs a right.
 The trail reaches the southern Cochran Shoals trailhead at 3.1 miles, completing the 5k run.

 Up for a longer adventure?
 Hike from Cochran Shoals to Sope Creek Park, following the side trail near the Columns Drive trailhead to a paper mill destroyed in the Civil War, a glassy pond, and a small, historic cemetery.